 Approximately 30,000 travelers visit Stone Town per year, a number that reflects the importance of the tourism industry to the livelihoods of many Zanzibaris.
 Both buildings also host a number of public events every year, but have the capacity to do even more if restored.
 Despite high visitation and acknowledged importance, both buildings are in poor condition and at risk of structural failure due to environmental challenges and a lack of conservation work.
 In November 2012, a large corner of the House of Wonders collapsed, taking with it several historic iron pillars and threatening the structural integrity of the building and its façade.
 The roofs of both buildings are in a precarious state.
 They were included on the 2014 World Monuments Watch in order to draw attention to their plight both locally and internationally.

 The site was one of nine recipients of a grant from American Express for the 2014 Watch.
 In partnership with the Department of Museums and Antiquities (DAMA) of the Ministry of Information, Culture, Tourism and Sport (MICTS), the award supported a survey and report on the structural integrity of the Palace Museum in order to prepare it for restoration work.
 In July 2015 a laser scan was carried out on site, and a diagnostic, conservation plan and condition survey were completed a month later.
 In November 2015 heavy rainfall caused the partial collapse of the Palace of Wonders’ roof.
-This unfortunate event will be part of future discussions as we continue to provide assistance at the site.
 Works on the urgent issues identified in the subsequent report, such as the stabilization of the vertical masonry and floors as well as attention to wall cracking were carried out in 2016.
-Our hope is that building capacity and investment in immediate action will ensure the long-term survival and continued use of these unique buildings.

 Watch Day took place in December 2015, with participants including representatives of government, CSOs, NGOs, business groups, academics, and the general public of Zanzibar, as well as representatives of the international community (embassies, NGOs, foundations).
 The purpose of the event, which included a guided tour, was to raise awareness of the general threat to the Palace and to demonstrate broad political consensus for action.